tykling/tykdnscheck/HOWTO.md

 Linux/OSX/BSD, using dig (or drill):
 ==================================================================
+Start your favourite terminal and run the following:
 ```
 $ dig +short check.censurfridns.dk txt
 "Congratulations.
 You are using censurfridns / uncensoreddns :)"